 During the year ended February 28, 2013, the Company earned a 65% interest in the Duvay property.
-Under the May 2010 agreement, a further 15% interest for a total 80% interest could be earned by incurring \$4,000,000 in exploration expenditures.
-The remaining 20% interest could be earned by effecting a merger, amalgamation or other form of business combination with the optionor, or the Company can purchase any or all of the 20% interest by paying the sum of \$1,000,000 for each 1% interest in the property to be purchased.
+The Company can earn a further 15% interest for a total 80% interest by incurring \$4,000,000 in exploration expenditures.
+The Company has the right to acquire the remaining 20% interest by effecting a merger, amalgamation or other form of business combination with the optionor, or the Company can purchase any or all of the 20% interest by paying the sum of \$1,000,000 for each 1% interest in the property to be purchased.